§ Verifiable Dossiers

 A critical distinction separates a dossier from a traditional verifiable credential.
 A credential typically makes an assertion about a specific subject, or issuee, conferring some right or attribute upon them.
 A dossier, by contrast, has no issuee.
 It has only an issuer—the entity that curates the collection.
 In this sense, a dossier functions more like a notarized affidavit than a passport; the issuer is making a formal, verifiable attestation about the composition and integrity of the evidence collection itself.
 This issuer-centric model represents a fundamental shift from traditional subject-centric identity paradigms.

-The primary purpose of a dossier is to be “built in advance, based on a prediction about what type of evidence might be interesting or valuable”.
+The primary purpose of a dossier is to empower decisions that are likely to be made based on the attested collection of evidence it includes.
 This contrasts with systems that generate proofs just-in-time in response to a specific verifier query.
 By pre-assembling evidence into a stable, long-lived, and verifiable container, the dossier enables efficient and scalable proof presentation in a wide variety of contexts.

 § Relationship to KERI, ACDC, and Verifiable Credentials